On International Women’s Day, I read this blog post by Steve Holmes. And then I saw it retweeted by some other men.

 Here’s the thing.
 I am a relatively well-educated woman, and a Christian, and in favor of women in leadership—and I had only heard of two of the women in that post.
 I need people to tell me about them, I need people to tell the world about them, and yes, I need people to hold them up as examples of the fact that God uses women in ministry—because we live in a world where that doesn’t happen as often as it should.
 And also, I need some of those people to be men.
 Because, unfortunately, a man has a voice that is more likely to be heard than mine is—or than that of most women is—even if a woman were to have the same public profile as him and be put on the same platform as him.
 I don’t believe this should be so—but it is so.

 Honestly, a man says “I’m not going to try to defend the ministry of women…” and I start waving my arms going, “No, come back, we’re not there yet, we still need you…” We need you to defend us, and to promote us—because at the basest level, if it’s just us women doing it for ourselves, someone is going to say, “Well, of course you’d say that, you’re a woman.”

 So, men, I need you to just deal with your feeling that you’re not worthy to defend women like Catherine Booth and Wendy Beech-Ward (women like them do stuff every day that the world tells them they’re not worthy of doing, and they deal with it, so you can) and not let yourselves go along with the feeling that the question of whether these women are permitted by God to lead and preach is such a stupid question that you can’t defend the “yes” position.
 Not yet.
 Because we’re not there yet—we won’t be until people stop asking that question.
 And until we are there, I need you to pull your weight on this, because in our deeply unbalanced world, you have more weight than me.

-The following column is her response to Steve Holmes' blog and is posted with permission from her blog, burbling gently.
+This column is a response to Steve Holmes’ blog and is posted with permission from the author’s blog, burbling gently.